Top Parking Questions

 Not knowing the rules is not considered a reasonable excuse for having a traffic offence notice cancelled.
 Vehicles will be ticketed and/or towed for the following infractions:

 1. You can pay your parking ticket.
 If you don’t pay for your parking ticket within 21 days, the higher penalty amount indicated on your parking ticket will apply.
-Payments are accepted at the Calgary Parking Authority online system or through any financial institution.
+Payments are accepted at the Calgary Parking Authority main office, online, at city cashiers, and/or night depository.

 2. You can request an Administrative Review to examine any errors related to your ticket.
 If we find an error, either in the applicability of the bylaw or in the way it was enforced, we won’t pursue the ticket any further.
 Applications for Administrative Reviews can be completed online or forms can be picked up from the Mount Royal Parking and Transportation Office (EA1016).